Wondering what to do with one day in Ljubljana?

 A Short History of Ljubljana

-But first, let’s take a look at the history of Ljubljana, to give you some historical background for your one day visit to Ljubljana.
+But first, let’s take a look at the history of Ljubljana, to give you some background for your one day in Ljubljana.

 In ancient times, Ljubljana was on the trade route connecting the Mediterranean and the Black Sea.
 Legend holds that the Greek hero Jason and his Argonauts founded Ljubljana when they stayed in the city after stealing the Golden Fleece.